(Blog revised May 15th, 2012)

 More than a year has passed now, since my mom made that mean comment.
 And I am pleased to report there has been none since.
 Granted, she’s getting older and I’m getting wiser.
 But I also suspect that me letting go of old anger has lightened both of us up.

 So here’s to anchors away…lighten the load and let the healing begin.

-Maryanne Pope is the author of A Widow’s Awakening and the upcoming book, Barrier Removed; A Tough Love Guide to Achieving Your Dreams.
-Maryanne is the CEO of Pink Gazelle Productions Inc. Interested in reading more mothering-related blogs?
-Please click here to find out about the Mothering Matters blog series.
+Maryanne Pope is the author of A Widow’s Awakening and the playwright of Saviour.
+Maryanne is the CEO of Pink Gazelle Productions and the Chair of the John Petropoulos Memorial Fund.
+To read more mothering-related blogs, please check out Mothering Matters.